 At Triad Auto’s 20-year mark, I was approached by a developer about purchasing the property.
-At this point, I offered to sell the business to my two top employees.
-They took me up on the offer and moved the shop to a leased facility, and eventually, they moved into a new custom-built 12-bay shop on a three-acre tract of land.
+At this point, I offered to sell the business to my two first employees.
+They took me up on the offer and moved the shop to a leased facility, and eventually, they moved into a new custom-built 18-bay shop on a three-acre tract of land.
 I use this facility for most of my shop-based video work.

 After selling Triad Auto, I spent the next 7 years developing and delivering onsite training to independent Honda repair shops.
 My training focused on OBD-II and drivability.
 During this period I also completed an A.A.S in Automotive Technology degree.